One of a Kind Cellar Design – Los Angeles Residential Wine Room with a Cigar Humidor

 It is every wine collector’s dream to own a residential wine cellar.
 Many collectors keep their vinos in a commercial storage facility.
 It would be more convenient for wine lovers to have their collection stored in the comfort of their own home.
 However, the common concern among homeowners is the lack of space for the construction of a wine cellar.
 We would always encourage them by telling them that any unused space – whether a small closet, an extra area underneath the stairs, a tiny pantry, or a spacious garage – can be converted into a fully functional wine storage structure.
-A basement play area, for example, in Los Angeles was recently transformed by our team of contractors into a contemporary design wine cellar with a cigar humidor.
+A basement play area, for example, in Los Angeles was recently transformed by our team of contractors into a contemporary glass wine cellar with a cigar humidor.

 A Basement Play Area in Los Angeles Renovated into a Contemporary Design Wine Cellar

 We met the client on August 6, 2017.
 We began the construction a month later.
 The space that we converted into a wine cellar was a basement that served as a play area for the client’s kids.
 Since his children are all grown up, he hired our team to renovate the space and turn into a wine cellar with a humidor cabinet.

 When we met with the client, we discussed his aesthetic needs and storage requirements.
 We assessed the basement playroom and gathered its measurements.
 We then created 3-dimensional drawings of the planned cellar and presented the proposed design to the client.
-The proposed wine cellar design had a 2,000-bottle capacity with a tasting area for guests and a humidor cabinet for the client’s cigar collection.
+The proposed custom wine cellar design had a 2,000-bottle capacity with a tasting area for guests and a humidor cabinet for the client’s cigar collection.

 Contemporary Design for the Basement Wine Cellar – Installation of Wooden and Metal Racks